 Mopeds usually feature a step-through frame.
 This makes them easy to mount and dismount.
 This design is great for people with limited mobility.

 Most e-bikes have a traditional diamond frame.
-You have to throw your leg over the top bar to mount the bike.
 This makes it a bit more difficult to get on and off.
-There are step-through e-bikes available if you prefer that design.
+There are step-through e-bikes available if you prefer.

 Winner: Mopeds have a step-through frame.
 E-bikes are available in both traditional diamond frames and step-throughs.